Juul/renegade-lims/README.md

 npm install -g psy
 ```

+TODO complete this guide

 # Credit

 This project builds upon the work of many talented hackers and would not be possible at all without the excellent work of Kira a.k.a [noffle](https://github.com/noffle) on [kappa-core](https://www.npmjs.com/package/kappa-core), [kappa-view](https://www.npmjs.com/package/kappa-view) and [multifeed](https://www.npmjs.com/package/multifeed) developed in part for [Mapeo](https://www.digital-democracy.org/mapeo/).
-This work in turn builds on [hypercore](https://www.npmjs.com/package/hypercore) developed by Mathias Buus a.k.a [mafintosh](https://github.com/mafintosh/) for the [dat](https://dat.foundation/) project.
+Additional thanks to Kira for answering questions and guiding me directly!
+Her work in turn builds on [hypercore](https://www.npmjs.com/package/hypercore) developed by Mathias Buus a.k.a [mafintosh](https://github.com/mafintosh/) for the [dat](https://dat.foundation/) project.

 Thanks to [Asbjørn Sloth Tønnesen](http://asbjorn.it/) for [reverse-engineering the Brother QL label printer protocol](https://github.com/biobricks/ql-printer-driver).

-Also shout out to the [BioBricks Foundation](https://biobricks.org/) for funding previous development of open source LIMS software much of which can be found [here](https://github.com/biobricks/).
+Also shout out to the [BioBricks Foundation](https://biobricks.org/) for funding previous development of open source LIMS software some of which has been re-used for this project.
+All of this code can be found [here](https://github.com/biobricks/).

 # Copyright and license

-* Copyright 2020 Marc Juul Christoffersen
+* Copyright 2020 renegade.bio
 * Copyright 2016-2018 BioBricks Foundation
 * License: AGPLv3